oferwald/transposh/readme.txt

  * Fixed IE8 hover quirk in flags widget
  * Avoid translating admin pages (even if we can)
 = 2009/05/25 - 0.2.2 =
- * Fixed wrong handling of multy-byte chars as terminators (middle dots) which caused a regression bug = 2009/05/21 - 0.2.1 =
+ * Fixed wrong handling of multi-byte chars as terminators (middle dots) which caused a regression bug = 2009/05/21 - 0.2.1 =
  * Fixed unique breaking case in parser (style used within script and not properly terminated) (thanks again Fernanda)
  * Added language list mode to widget